 - For someone who has smoked and been exposed to asbestos, the risk of getting lung cancer increases by a multiple of 50 (10 x 5).

-So can a lung cancer sufferer who had been exposed to asbestos but was also a smoker expect to get asbestos disease compensation?
+Can a lung cancer sufferer who had been exposed to asbestos but was also a smoker expect to get asbestos disease compensation?

 The short answer is yes; provided they meet the definition of heavy asbestos exposure contained within the Helsinki criteria.
 Unfortunately someone exposed to both tobacco smoke and asbestos has had their chances of developing lung cancer multiplied significantly.